Transport in Scotland: Road construction

 An extension to the M9 spur to link with the A90 at the Forth Bridge recently opened, as did the new Clackmannanshire Bridge over the Firth of Forth.
 A controversial extension to the M74 motorway through the southside of Glasgow was also completed in 2011.
-The road, first proposed in the 1960s, was due to be open in 2008 however legal action against the road was brought by environmental group Friends of the Earth.
+The road, first proposed in the 1960s, was due to open in 2008.
+However, legal action against the road was brought by environmental group Friends of the Earth.
 The action ultimately failed; however, the motorway has widespread opposition after ministers over-ruled the Local Public Inquiry held into the project which recommended that the road not be built, as it would be unable to substantially reduce congestion and would lead to more vehicles and pollution in the area.
-The Scottish Ministers voted for the road, believing that it will regenerate the inner city of Glasgow's Southside and bring economic benefits to Renfrewshire, Inverclyde and the Southside of Glasgow.
-Construction cost is estimated at £575 million, and it is Scotland's biggest roads project, and the first motorway to be built in a British urban area for decades.
+The Scottish Ministers voted for the road, believing that it would regenerate the inner city of Glasgow's Southside and bring economic benefits to Renfrewshire, Inverclyde and the Southside of Glasgow.
+Construction cost was estimated at £575 million, and it was Scotland's biggest roads project to date, as well as being the first motorway to be built in a British urban area for decades.